Student-centric advice and objective recommendations

 What Are the 529 Plan Rules?

-Before you start depositing your money into a 529 Plan, it’s important to sharpen your understanding of their rules.
+Before you start depositing your money into a 529 Plan, it’s important to have a full understanding of their rules.
 529 Plans have a specific set of rules for everything, including how their funds can be used and deposited.
 In this article, we’ll answer all your questions about 529 Plans.
 Read on to learn all about one of the most useful tools to maximize your college savings.

 Also see: Scholarships360’s free scholarship search tool